Moving to Australia from UK.

 Charming, cool-climate option with heritage character and thriving local culture — ideal for retirees and remote workers.

-Buying Property in Australia: A Guide for UK Expats
+Buying Property in Australia: A Guide for UK Nationals

 Owning a property down under is a dream for many UK expats.
 The Australian real estate market is transparent, well-regulated and offers everything from city apartments to beach-front family homes.
 But buying property in Australia as a foreign national involves specific rules and approval procedures you should understand before you buy a home in Australia.